Bulat-Ziganshin/EasyProtoBuf/README.md

   map entry.
 Presence tracking through `has_*` is not itself the problem;
 - conversely, an omitted message value in a map entry creates a default-initialized mapped object without recursively checking its required fields;
-- enum values are represented as `int32_t`, so a missing proto2 enum map value is zero-initialized rather than using the enum's proto2 default (its first declared value), and closed-enum validation semantics are not enforced;
+- a missing proto2 enum map value is value-initialized to zero rather than using the enum's proto2 default (its first declared value), and closed-enum validation semantics are not enforced;
 - unknown fields in ordinary messages, including message values stored in maps, are discarded rather than retained for later serialization.